-To be considered valid, an entry form and the requisite entry fee must be delivered by the time stated as the closing date for the event, together with all information requested in the entry form and, for a junior, the parent / guardian must have completed and submitted to Kent Golf an Annual Junior Player Profile Form and Code of Conduct for Children.
+To be considered valid, an entry form and the requisite entry fee must be delivered by the time stated as the closing date for the event, together with all information requested in the entry form and, for a junior, the parent / guardian must have completed and submitted to Kent Golf an Annual Junior Player Profile and Parental Consent Form.
 The player must be a member of a golf club affiliated to Kent Golf and, unless otherwise stated, have a valid Handicap Index in the Worldwide Handicap System.
 For a Championship, the Kent club must be their ‘home’ club.

-Rules: Play will be under the Rules of the R & A in conjunction with Kent Golf Local Rules issued on the day or, failing that, of the Host Club.
+Rules: Play will be under the Rules of the R & A in conjunction with Kent Golf Hard Card issued on the day or, failing that, of the Host Club.
 Disputes shall be referred to the Championship Committee immediately after completion of the round, and their decision will be final.

 Conduct of Players: Players must abide by the Kent Golf Social Contract as published on the Kent Golf website and available from your club office; failure to do so may incur sanctions as set out in that document and/or the Kent Golf Disciplinary Code.

 Ride on Buggies: Buggies may only be used in compliance with the Kent Golf Transportation Policy as published on the Kent Golf website and available from your club office.